justDo1T/portfolio/README.md

 # Portfolio

 This is the project website made by [Adrian Siewiera](https://www.linkedin.com/in/adrian-siewiera/).
-Website is fully responsive and adjusted to all main browsers.
+Website is fully responsive and adjusted to all modern browsers.

 Topic: Portfolio website of polish programmers, who are creating advanced and complex **web/mobile applications** for startups and enterprises.